USNO United States Naval Observatory

 Brian Mason - email@example.com

 Students must be solely U.S. citizens.
 (Permanent residents and dual citizens are not eligible.)
-Students must also have their own transportation to the site.
+Students must also be 18 years old or older at the time of application and have their own transportation to the site.

 USNO’s mission is to determine the positions and motions of celestial bodies, motions of the Earth, and precise time; provide astronomical and timing data required by the Navy and other components of the Department of Defense for navigation, precise positioning, and command, control, and communications; make these data available to other government agencies and to the general public; and conduct relevant research, and perform such other functions as may be directed by higher authority.